apache/usergrid/README.md

 ## Release notes

 ### 0.1

 * Initial release
+* Application and admin authentication
+* Support for collections and entities (CRUD & queries)
+* Query, create and delete connections

 ## License
 Licensed to the Apache Software Foundation (ASF) under one or more